 without blinking an "eye"... which is mind boggling to us... but must be routine for Him.
 I love God with all my being.
 It's the easiest thing I do.
 When you know God, you will agree!
 Knowing

-God means that you realize He is beyond our understanding and treasures us when we reach out to Him. see Job 37:5
+God means that you realize He is beyond our understanding and treasures us when we reach out for Him. see Job 37:5

 see Malachi 3:17

 God disciplines us when we seek Him and listen.
 Listening is not always easy.
-When we're actually able to finally listen, we sense unimaginable compassion for all of us.
-He let’s us know that He loves us deeply in many different ways! see 1 John 4:16
+When we're actually able to pay attention, we sense unimaginable compassion for each one of us.
+He let’s us know that He loves us deeply and He does so in many different ways!
+If we look for God's messaging, we will find Him throughout Creation. see 1 John 4:16

 Each one of us has a God given purpose.
 Some are called for battle.
 Some are called for teaching or healing.
 Many are called just to be a good neighbor. see Romans 15:2